Szymczek/lorae220/README.md

 sudo raspi-config
 ```

-- Would you like a login shell to be accessible over serial? odpowiedz <No>.
+- Would you like a login shell to be accessible over serial?
+No
-- Would you like the serial port hardware to be enabled? <Yes>
+- Would you like the serial port hardware to be enabled?
+Yes

-reboot system
+Reboot system

 ```bash
 sudo reboot